Hanzhuo-Gong/Leet_Code_Question/README.md

-# For_Questions
+# Leet Code Questions

-This repository contains the solutions of questions in HankerRank and LeetCode.
-Bascially for self-improvement of my skills
+This repository contains the solutions for questions in LeetCode.
+Bascially for self-improvement of my skills.